pnielsen2/online-df/README.md

 python -m main +name=two_images_to_interpolated dataset=realestate10k_mini algorithm=dfot_video_pose experiment=video_generation @diffusion/continuous load=pretrained:DFoT_RE10K.ckpt 'experiment.tasks=[validation]' experiment.validation.data.shuffle=True dataset.frame_skip=20 dataset.n_frames=8 experiment.validation.batch_size=1 algorithm.tasks.prediction.enabled=False algorithm.tasks.interpolation.enabled=True algorithm.tasks.interpolation.history_guidance.name=vanilla +algorithm.tasks.interpolation.history_guidance.guidance_scale=4.0
 ```

+#### 4. Generating Videos on Other Datasets
+Please refer to our [wiki](https://github.com/kwsong0113/diffusion-forcing-transformer/wiki/Reproducing) for more details.

 ### Training

 Training a DFoT model requires a large, full dataset.
 The commands below will automatically download the necessary data, but please note that this process may take a while (~few hours).
 We also provide specifications for the GPUs required for training.
 If you are training with fewer GPUs or using a smaller `⁠experiment.training.batch_size`, we recommend proportionally reducing `⁠experiment.training.lr`.
+You training will produce a wandb link which ends with a wandb run id.
+To load or resume your trained model, simply append `load={the_wandb_run_id}` and `resume={the_wandb_run_id}` to the training / inferencecommand.

 #### 1. RealEstate10K (12 x 80GB VRAM GPUs)